Purification of hard water

 This means that installing these hard water filters in U.S. in a private home requires retrofitting.
 You need a mechanical pre-filter to protect the membrane and a chemical post-filter that will saturate the water with the minerals needed by man.
 This is not the most budget option: osmosis is quite expensive, the membrane needs to be changed regularly.

-How to choose a hard water filter for your private home
+How to choose a shower head for well water?

 For a private home or country cottage, all listed filtering options can be used when the system is properly planned.
 An expensive combined scheme may include reagent or magnetic installations for household appliances, reverse osmosis or ion exchange systems to produce clean drinking water.
 A more economical solution is universal hard water filters for private homes with ion exchange resins.
 Ideally with an automatic control unit.